walkerRnD/codebuff/backend/README.md

-# Manicode Backend
+# Codebuff Backend

 ## Deployment

-To deploy the Manicode backend to Google Cloud Platform, follow these steps:
+To deploy the Codebuff backend to Google Cloud Platform, follow these steps:

 1. Set up a Google Cloud Platform project and enable the necessary APIs.
 See: https://cloud.google.com/sdk/docs/install.
 2. Login to the Google Cloud Platform CLI with the command: